gae-init/gae-init-upload/README.md

 ===============

-**gae-init-upload** is a clone of [gae-init][gaeinit] for uploading resources using Google App Engine either using Blobstore or Google Cloud Storage.
+**gae-init-upload** is a clone of [gae-init][gaeinit] for uploading resources using Google App Engine either on Blobstore or on Google Cloud Storage.